abuiles/ember-101/components-and-addons.md

 import Ember from 'ember';

 export default Ember.Component.extend({
-  length: 100, // Default length and width would 100
+  height: 100, // Default height and width would 100
   width: 100,

   //
   // The following computed property will give us the url for
   // fill-murray.
-In this case it depends on the properties length and width.
+In this case it depends on the properties height and width.
   //

-  src: Ember.computed('length', 'width', function() {
+  src: Ember.computed('height', 'width', function() {
     var base = 'http://www.fillmurray.com/';
-    return base + this.get('width') +  '/' + this.get('length');
+    return base + this.get('width') +  '/' + this.get('height');
   })
 });
 ~~~~~~~~